-The best way to fight cellulite (and I suffer from it too, I don’t miss anything!)
-It is to fight it on several fronts, and eliminating water retention often already helps to make cellulite less visible and prevent it from getting worse.
+The best way to fight cellulite, and I suffer from it too.
+I don’t miss anything!
+It is to fight it on several fronts, and eliminating water retention often already helps make cellulite less visible and prevent it from worsening.
 It always depends on the severity and stage of cellulite, but regarding this specific issue, I will write a special post because there is a lot to say.

 Can Epsom Salts Help With Weight Loss?

 Here too, it depends!
-As I explained in the previous part about “when can you see the results,” what do we mean by “weight loss”?
+As I explained in the previous part, “when can you see the results,” what do we mean by “weight loss”?

 But do they help you lose fat?
 Precisely what we all want when referring to”weight loss”?
 Then No, they don’t make you lose fat tissue (alas).

 Do they decrease the circumference of the thighs?
 Here is another “method” to understand if you have lost weight.
 Yes, in specific cases, they can reduce the circumference of the thighs, as happened to me.
 But because I started from diffuse edema and lost fluids, the circumference of the thighs decreased.